xmljacquard/ajp/README.md

 - `functiopn ajp:arrayOfValues($nodelist as map(xs:string, item()?)*) as array(item()?)`
 - `functiopn ajp:arrayOfPaths($nodelist as map(xs:string, item()?)*) as array(xs:string)`

-These two functions take the output `nodelist` from `ajp:processSegments` and return an array of either the "values" or the "locations" from the nodes in the `nodelist`.
+These two functions take the output `nodelist` from `ajp:applySegments` and return an array of either the "values" or the "locations" from the nodes in the `nodelist`.

 - `function ajp:errorSummary($error_code as xs:QName, $error_description as xs:string) as xs:string`